By Runa Mukherjee Parikh Aug. 07, 2018

 America made breastfeeding in public legal in all 50 states only this year.
 The country has been historically hostile to mothers nursing in public – especially since corporate interests are aligned in opposition to it.
 A study in The Lancet found that breastfeeding can prevent 8,00,000 child deaths a year across the globe and yield $300 billion in savings from reduced healthcare costs.
 But it didn’t stop the US from opposing a resolution that encourages breastfeeding at the United Nations-affiliated World Health Assembly in May this year.

 We seem to have borrowed the worst of their traits.
 Nowadays I find Indian mothers being asked to move to the bathroom to feed their babies in restaurants or being told off by aunties because “Bhartiya sanskaar”.
-Earlier this year, a man filed a writ petition against Malayalam magazine Grihalakshmi that put a nursing mother on its cover.
+In 2018, a man filed a writ petition against Malayalam magazine Grihalakshmi that put a nursing mother on its cover.
 He called the image “obscene, insulting to women and in violation of child rights”.
 A few others lodged complaints against the model – who was unmarried and not a mother – for posing on the cover.
 What gives?
 At least the Kerala High Court acted like a badass, when it slammed the case, declaring that “shocking one’s morals” is an “elusive concept”, and that “one man’s vulgarity is another man’s lyric.”

-Earlier this year, a man filed a writ petition against Malayalam magazine Grihalakshmi that put a nursing mother on its cover.
+In 2018, a man filed a writ petition against Malayalam magazine Grihalakshmi that put a nursing mother on its cover.

 Is this pinhead coyness or voyeurism an urban problem?
 I routinely find women labourers and vegetable sellers breastfeeding in the middle of noisy markets without inviting any stares.
 It is only in places we might term as uppity, like parks, malls, restaurants that I see new mothers being dissed or sermonised for breastfeeding in public.